How to Install a Radiator

 Dual Fuel Radiators

-Duel-fuel models are essentially central heating radiators with a summer heating element which gives you the option of using electric if the central heating is turned off.
+Dual-fuel models are essentially central heating radiators with a summer heating element, which gives you the option of using electric if the central heating is turned off.

 Single Panel Radiators

-Single panel radiators are a basic radiator style which is sometimes referred to as hot water containers.
-They are typically mounted to the wall and are ideal for compact spaces, as they do not take up a lot of room.
+They are typically mounted to the wall, and are ideal for compact spaces, as they do not take up a lot of room.

 Double Panel Radiators

-Double panel radiators are essential two single panels stacked together.
-They are also mounted to the wall and face outwards towards the room.
-They tend to take up more space than single radiators due to them protruding from the wall in contrast to single panels; however, they do offer double the power.
+They are also mounted to the wall, and face outwards towards the room.
+They tend to take up more space than single radiators due to their protruding from the wall in contrast to single panels, but they do offer double the power.

 Horizontal Radiators